Htou/Contacts-app/README.md

 -Implement polymorphism and built-in functions

--Fix code and make it possible to search for contacts.
+-Fix code and make it possible to search for contacts